-- 1) Within the scope of its supervision, the FMA may exchange with the competent authorities of other EEA Contracting Parties all information necessary for the performance of its duties under this Act, provided that: - a) the sovereignty, security, public order, or other substantial national interests of Liechtenstein are not violated; - b) the recipients and the persons employed with and instructed by the competent authorities are subject to an obligation of secrecy equivalent to that of Article 183; - c) it is guaranteed that the information given will be used only for the purpose of financial market supervision, in particular the supervision of insurance undertakings; and d) information that comes from abroad is given with the express consent of the authority that disclosed that information, and if it is guaranteed that the information will be forwarded, if at all, only for the purpose to which such foreign authority has given its consent.
+- 1) Within the scope of its supervision, the FMA may exchange with the competent authorities of other EEA Contracting Parties all information necessary for the performance of its duties under this Act, provided that: - a) the sovereignty, security, public order, or other substantial national interests of Liechtenstein are not violated; - b) the recipients and the persons employed with and instructed by the competent authorities are subject to an obligation of secrecy equivalent to that of Article 183; - c) it is guaranteed that the information given will be used only for the purpose of financial market supervision, in particular the supervision of insurance undertakings; and - d) information that comes from abroad is given with the express consent of the authority that disclosed that information, and if it is guaranteed that the information will be forwarded, if at all, only for the purpose to which such foreign authority has given its consent. - 2) The FMA shall inform the competent authorities of the home State of any potential adverse effects on the financial soundness of insurance undertakings operating in Liechtenstein.

-8 Article 188(1a) inserted by LGBl.
+27 Article 188(1a) inserted by LGBl.
 2018 No. 307.